OhioBWC - Basics: (Policy library) - File

 D. BWC evaluation of application.

-1. BWC will consider the employer’s application complete if the following items are received:
+1. BWC considers the employer’s application complete upon receipt of the following items:

 a.
 The completed online application;